Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Where can I purchase Environmental Remediation Services?

-ProcurementIQ estimates that there are about 3,650 environmental remediation service suppliers in the United States in 2018.
-Collectively, the top four firms account for an estimated 25.0% of market revenue, indicating low market share concentration.
+ProcurementIQ estimates that there are more than 4,000 environmental remediation service suppliers in the United States in 2019.
+Collectively, the top four firms account for about 30.0% of market revenue, indicating low market share concentration.
 Competition in this market is high due to the large number of specialists offering a...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Do you offer any incentives to repeat customers or those that refer others to your company?